What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Norwegian coming-of-age sci-fi drama based mostly on Norse mythology.
 Within the small city of Edda, the inhabitants are maybe not all who they declare to be… Watch on Netflix

-Greta Gerwig’s Oscar-nominated coming-of-age comedy starring Saoirse Ronan as an artistically inclined senior-year pupil.
+Greta Gerwig’s Oscar-nominated coming-of-age comedy starring Saoirse Ronan as an artistically inclined senior-year scholar.
 Watch on Netflix

 Sunday 2nd February: Uncut Gems

-Adam Sandler stars on this intense thriller a few jeweller with a playing habit, who lands in scorching water with mortgage sharks he owes cash to.
+Adam Sandler stars on this intense thriller a few jeweller with a playing habit, who lands in sizzling water with mortgage sharks he owes cash to.
 Watch on Netflix

 Saturday 1st February: My Neighbor Totoro

-One in every of a number of Studio Ghibli films to land on the streaming service right now, My Neighbor Totoro tells the story of two sisters who uncover a pleasant spirit within the type of a large rabbit-like creature.
+One among a number of Studio Ghibli films to land on the streaming service at the moment, My Neighbor Totoro tells the story of two sisters who uncover a pleasant spirit within the type of an enormous rabbit-like creature.
 Watch on Netflix

 Friday 31st January: Bojack Horseman: season 6 – half 2